jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 ### Guestimate the Coordinate Values

-If you have some experience you may want to eyeball the situation and plug in your best guesses.
+If you have some experience you may want to eyeball the situation and plug in your "educated" guesses.
 Probably not the best way to go as it usually requires some trial and error.

 Apply the Coordinates
 ---------------------